cruelkratos/dbms-mcp-server/README.md

 # db-mcp

-A minimal Python MCP (Multi-Component Platform) server for managing and querying a PostgreSQL database.
+A minimal Python MCP server for managing and querying a PostgreSQL database.
 This project uses a repository pattern for database access and exposes endpoints for searching and adding records to a `person` table.
 Designed for integration with Claude MCP client.

 *This was mostly a fun side project made in a day not in any way a production ready MCP server, i wanted to see how i could use Copilot or Claude Desktop (or Cursor) like MCP Clients to actually interact and call tools (A simple POSTGRESQL call in this case), this was a fun learning expirience for me :)*